Ian Hunter, Thin Lizzy, Bad Company, Rainbow, Queen, Led Zeppelin, the Outlaws, Bob Seger, Rod Stewart, Neil Young & Crazy Horse. 1975 ruled!

 ORIGINALLY POSTED ON STRAIGHT.COM, FEB.
 26, 2004 By Steve Newton Few bands set the heart of a dedicated guitar-rock fan atwitter the way that Neil Young & Crazy Horse can.
 Over the years, the no-frills combo of lead guitarist Young, bassist Billy Talbot, drummer Ralph Molina, and rhythm guitarist Frank "Poncho" Sampedro--and before him, drug … Continue reading Neil Young & Crazy Horse finish strong

-ORIGINALLY POSTED ON STRAIGHT.COM, APRIL 2, 2008 By Steve Newton Rock 'n' roll is a dangerous game.
+ORIGINALLY PUBLISHED ON APRIL 2, 2008 By Steve Newton Rock 'n' roll is a dangerous game.
 It can be, anyway.
 Up-and-coming local indie rockers Ladyhawk learned the risks involved when they rolled their gear-filled van just outside of Kelowna last year.
 The vehicle was toast, but no one was injured.
-They were shaken up … Continue reading Ladyhawk flies the rock flag
+They were shaken up like … Continue reading Ladyhawk’s Duffy Driediger wanted his guitar to sound like a million bags of microwave popcorn exploding in the sun on Shots